 Keep in mind that most of these groups are closed groups, so a member will have to approve your request to join the group.

 Once in, you must check the groups’ posting rules or regulations to make sure you’re not violating any of those.
-This is important to remain a member of the group long-term and establish your reputation as a reliable service provider, this will result to a lot of referrals from group members down the road.
+This is important to remain a member of the group long-term and establish your reputation as a reliable service provider, this will result in a lot of referrals from group members down the road.

 Most groups allow regular postings for self-promotion but some are strict.
 Posting photos of your recent projects in community local groups is a clever idea as it establishes your expertise and builds your credibility.